Referring a student to the Student of Concern Committee

 - For a complete list of community crisis hotlines see Referral List for Crisis/Suicide Prevention Hotlines

-Consult with a CPS Counselor
+Consult with a CAPS Counselor

 Helping a friend